-Poodles age great family pets.
-The smaller poodles may be a little high strung and not as tolerant with children are the larger or standard size poodle.
+Poodles are great family pets.
+The smaller poodles may be a little high-strung and not as tolerant of children as the larger or standard-size poodles.
 Due to its small size, the toy poodle can become frightened if cornered and may act out.
-So if you have toddlers, the toy poodle may not be a good choice until the kids grow up and respect the dogs sensibilities.
+So if you have toddlers, the toy poodle may not be a good choice until the kids grow up and respect the dogs’ sensibilities.

-The standard poodle is kind, gentle and very good with children.
-Even so, kids should be taught to treat pets with kindness and not pull on the dog’s fur or ears.
-No dog likes that but some breeds are more tolerant than others.
+No dog likes that, but some breeds are more tolerant than others.
+The standard Poodle is kind, gentle, and very good with children.
+Kids should be taught to treat pets respectfully and not pull on the dog’s fur or ears.

-Poodles are an affectionate dog and tend to love everyone in the family.
-They are not usually a one person dog.
-There are exceptions, however, and one of my miniature poodles definitely preferred women.
-Can’t say I really blamed her for that!
+Poodles are affectionate dogs and tend to love everyone in the family.
+They are not usually one-person dogs.
+There are exceptions, however, and one of my miniature poodles preferred women.
+I can’t say I blamed her for that!

-Because they are intelligent, poodles are relatively easy to housetrain.
-They are also hypoallergenic which makes them a better choice if someone in the family is allergic to dogs.
-Every dog breed poses a risk to anyone who is allergic to dog dander.
+Every dog breed poses a risk to anyone allergic to dog dander.
+Because poodles are intelligent, poodles are relatively easy to housetrain.
+They are also hypoallergenic, making them a better choice if someone in the family is allergic to dogs.

 Are Poodles Good Watchdogs?

-Poodles are good at alerting when they hear something, and they will sound off when someone is at the front door.
-They are not aggressive, usually, so can not be relied on as guard dogs.
-Some poodles can be trained to be more aggressive and may be trained as guard dogs but this is not a common practice.
+Poodles are good at alerting when they hear something and will sound off when someone is at the front door.
+They are not aggressive, usually, so they can not be relied on as guard dogs.
+You can train poodles to be more aggressive and maybe trained as guard dogs, but this is not a common practice.

-Sometimes Poodles have a rather sophisticated hairdo which makes them look, some would say, like sissy dogs.
+Sometimes Poodles have a relatively sophisticated hairdo, which makes them look, some would say, like sissy dogs.
 But don’t be fooled by those looks!
-Underneath, they are real dogs and great athletes and can hold their own with any breed.
+Underneath are real dogs and great athletes who can hold their own with any breed.

-If you need a guard dog, the poodle is probably not your best choice.
-They are several other breeds that are good family pets as well as protectors.
-Those include the German Shepherd, which is also a very intelligent dog and popular dog breed.
+The Poodle is probably not your best choice if you need a guard dog.
+There are several other breeds that are good family pets and protectors.
+These include the German Shepherd, which is also a very intelligent dog and a popular dog breed.